lambdaisland/kaocha/doc/07_watch_mode.md

 - set a fixed seed (when debugging ordering issue)
 - switch to a different reporter

+You can tell Kaocha to ignore changes to files matching patterns in `.gitignore` files by setting `:kaocha.watch/use-ignore-files` to `true` in your deps.edn.

 ## Configuring the watcher

 Kaocha uses [Hawk](https://github.com/wkf/hawk) to watch the filesystem for